hsdoaa/CattleAssigner/README.md

-assign_animal2breed is a framework that deplys various Machine Learing (ML) models/classifers for assigning animal to one of four types of breeds (cattle populations) usning the minimum number of Single nucleotide polymorphisms (SNPs).
-The breeds typs include African lineage, Indicine lineage, European lineage, and
+assign_animal2breed is a framework that deploys various Machine Learning (ML) models/classifiers for assigning animal to one of four types of breeds (cattle populations) usning the minimum number of Single nucleotide polymorphisms (SNPs).
+The breeds types include African lineage, Indicine lineage, European lineage, and
 Admixed lineage.
 The ML models include:

 Support vector machine (SVR)